 Please keep a detailed and valid record of the REP courses you have completed, as you may be subject to an audit of your reported education.
 Keep the proof of your completed education and attendance records in a specific education file along with information about the course including any completion certificates and marks.
 Keep these records for five years from the licence renewal date for which you reported the education.

 If you are audited, and you are not able to provide documentary evidence that you have completed a course reported on your licence application, the Council may take disciplinary action, including terminating your licence until the required education has been completed.

 Licensees With Disabilities

-It is the Council’s goal to create an ongoing education program that is accessible to everyone and ensures fair and consistent treatment of all licensees, including those with a disability in keeping with the BC Human Rights Code.
-Licensees having a disability that would prevent them from completing a REP course may request special accommodations and arrangements and must provide appropriate assessment and report records including medical diagnosis and prognosis in order to facilitate the accommodation.
-Information submitted will be kept confidential and used only for the purpose of facilitating accommodation.
+In keeping with the BC Human Rights Code, it is the Council’s goal to create an ongoing education program that is accessible to everyone and ensures fair and consistent treatment of all licensees, including those with a disability.
+Licensees with a disability that would prevent them from completing a REP course may request special accommodations and arrangements.
+Licensees who wish to request an accommodation must provide appropriate assessment and medical records (including medical diagnosis and prognosis) in order to facilitate the accommodation.
+All information submitted will be kept confidential and used only for the purpose of facilitating accommodation.

 Written requests for accommodation should be made 30 days in advance of registering for a course and must be submitted with supporting documentation to the Education and Licensing Officer at the Council offices.